Roxxers/roxbot/docs/commands.md

 When the command wants a CHANNEL, USER, MEMBER, or ROLE.
 This means the ID, name, or mention of that part of Discord.
 Role, User, and Member mentions start with a '@' and Channel mentions start with a '#'.
 A Member is the same as a User except a Member is explicitly a User in a Guild.

 ## Core Commands
 These are the base commands for Roxbot that are a part of the core bot.
-All of them deal with internal management and are, for the most part, unavalible to average users.
+All of them deal with internal management and are, for the most part, unavailable to average users.

 ### ;backup

 !!! warning "Required Permissions"
-    This command can only be exectuted by the owner of the Roxbot instance.
+    This command can only be executed by the owner of the Roxbot instance.

 Creates a backup of all server's settings manually.
 This will make a folder in `settings/backups/`.
 The name of the folder will be outputted when you use the command.
-Using only this and not the automatic backups is not recommened.
+Using only this and not the automatic backups is not recommend.

 Command Structure: